inikulin/testing-repo/README.md

-This repo is used for the testing of the [gulp-npm-publish](https://github.com/inikulin/gulp-npm-publish).
+This repo is used to test various npm-related modules.
 Nothing interesting here.